Category

 • An assessment of the ISO 22301 implementation and organizational controls to ensure it’s working as intended

-If your company fails either step, you’ll have to repeat the process and pay for another audit.
+If your company fails either step, you must repeat the process and pay for another audit.

 Benefits of ISO 22301 Implementation